Current Topics in Biotechnology 4A option BIOL4021

 - Available to Erasmus Students: Yes

-This course provides students with the fundamental knowledge and skills necessary to appraise new advances in the field of modern biotechnology.
+This course provides students with the fundamental knowledge and skills necessary to appraise current biotechnological methods and applications.

 This option is assigned to block S2-A. There are normally 3 hours of contact on Mondays, as arranged.